Board of Directors

 Backman was the track operator of Colorado National Speedway, from 2008-2011, one of the most successful “short tracks” in the United States.
 In 2009, he was appointed to the Colorado Motorsports Hall of Fame Board of Directors.

 Costa Dunias has been a 20-year nationally licensed Sports Car Club of America racer, in addition to being an eight-time national championship competitor.
 He also served for more than 12 years as an SCCA staff member, where he was vice president of amateur activities.
 In addition to serving on the board of directors for the Colorado Motor Sports Hall of Fame, Dunias is also vice president of the board of directors for the Hospice of Saint John.
 He is married to Wilma and also owns a Mountain Man Nut and Fruit Company distributorship.
+Costa was inducted into the SCCA Hall of Fame in 2023.

 Gary Huibregtse is a charter member and current president of Colorado Vintage Oval Racers, a club that is dedicated to the historical preservation of oval track racing in the Rocky Mountain region and currently has over 90 members who own nearly 140 vintage oval track cars.
 Gary Huibregtse is also a professional photographer and has been a professor of Art at Colorado State University since 1985.